QuentinFournival/WakWebsite/README.md

 ## Description

-This project are make for technical front-end test.
+This project are make for Wak Website.

 The project uses: